 ISABEL BURR RATY

-I WISH I WAS - BUT - MAYBE I ALREADY AM?
+I WISH I WAS - BUT MAYBE I ALREADY AM?
+(PT)

 In this collage, Isabel poetically portrays some hybrid species that she encounters in one of her time travelling practices - when breaking the limits of the biological-self.
 By conducting sexual bioelectricity through her anatomy’s connective tissues into her pineal gland, her brain opens liminal territories that she explores in a future that stands in the past.
 Here, the forms of a 3-dimensional reality, including the frontiers of human/animal/plant are altered.
 Here, reality seemingly becomes a quantum mystery: “Being one, yet another at the same time in a non-present unit”.
 This fascinating hypothesis, that escapes our perception of temporality, might be close to clarifying existence and may one day find itself banging against a hybrid species mix.
 A mix discovered or created by the possible “mistakes” of quantum mechanics.

 Exhibited in the frame of MONTRAS ‘17 a collective art exhibition organized by Cultivamos Cultura at Sao Luis, Odemira Portugal in August 2017.

 Photographs taken by Minerva Hernandez and Isabel B.R. at River Mira Portugal in July 2017, when Isabel visited Cultivamos Cultura to develop the Beauty Kit Farm Project 0.1.

 SILENT PATAGONIA (CL)